JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_dependencies_extension.md

 ## Testing

-To implement tests for IntelliJ Platform plugin, it is necessary to explicitly add a dependency on the `test-framework` library containing IntelliJ Platform test classes.
+To implement [tests](testing_plugins.md) for IntelliJ Platform plugin, it is necessary to explicitly add a dependency on the `test-framework` library containing the necessary test base classes.
-In most cases, the `Platform.JUnit4` package will be needed:
+In most cases, the `Platform.JUnit4` variant will be used:

 ```kotlin
 import org.jetbrains.intellij.platform.gradle.TestFrameworkType